 - 1. Admission is based on criteria approved by Foothill College and consistent with State and Federal law, regulations, and Program accreditation guidelines.
 Primary admission criteria include completion of prerequisite courses with a C or better, possessing the minimum GPA prerequisite, and compliance with the technical standards stated in the application. - 2.
 The completed online applications are first reviewed by the Radiologic Admission Committee to assess completion of primary admission criteria. - 3.
-Admission status will be determined by a random lottery. - 4.
+Due to the fact that there may be more applicants than spaces available, admission status will be determined by a lottery. - 4.
 All applicants meeting primary admission criteria who are not admitted through the above process will be placed on an alternate list.
 The alternates will be admitted by lottery. - 5.
 Applicants will be notified via email of provisional acceptance or non-acceptance by May 1.

 - a.
 The Radiology Admission Committee is composed of the Radiology Program Assistant, the Program Director, Clinical Coordinator, and Program Faculty. - b.
 Student applications are received through the online application system, reviewed, and compiled onto an Excel worksheet by the Program assistant.
 Once the student completes the online application, an email is generated that includes a PDF of their completed application. - c.
 The list of student applicants is then forwarded to the Program Director.
 The Program Director along with the Clinical Coordinator and Program faculty for final review to verify eligibility for the lottery.
 All eligible applicants are assigned a number by the Excel program. - d.
 Students will be selected randomly by lottery.
-If additional spaces become available before instruction begins a second random lottery selection will occur.
-All applicants are notified via email of their Program status by May 1st.
+If spaces become available before instruction begins a random lottery selection will occur.
+All applicants are notified via email of their Program status by June 1.